 Behind the scenes, systemctl adds dependencies to targets by creating symbolic links in the .wants folder for the target within the /etc/systemd/system folder.
-The multi-user.target unit, for example, has a folder named multi-user.target.wants in /etc/systemd/system containing symbolic links to all of the systemd units located in /usr/lib/systemd/system on which it is dependent.
+For example, the multi-user.target unit has a folder named multi-user.target.wants in /etc/systemd/system containing symbolic links to all of the systemd units located in /usr/lib/systemd/system on which it is dependent.
 A review of this folder will show a correlation with the dependencies listed by the systemctl list-dependencies command outlined earlier in the chapter.

-To disable a service so that it no longer starts automatically as a target dependency, simply disable it as follows:
+To configure a service so that it no longer starts automatically as a target dependency, deactivate it as follows:

 This command will remove the symbolic link to the apache2.service unit file from the .wants directory so that it is no longer a dependency and, as such, will not be started the next time the system boots.

-The .wants folder contains dependencies which, if not available, will not prevent the unit from starting and functioning.
-Mandatory dependencies (in other words dependencies that will cause the unit to fail if not available) should be placed in the .requires folder (for example multi-user. target.requires).
+The .wants folder contains dependencies that, if not available, will not prevent the unit from starting and functioning.
+Mandatory dependencies (in other words, dependencies that will cause the unit to fail if not available) should be placed in the .requires folder (for example, multi-user. target.requires).

 In addition to enabling and disabling, it is also possible to mask a systemd unit as follows:

-A masked systemd unit cannot be enabled, disabled or started under any circumstances even if it is listed as a dependency for another unit.
-In fact, as far as the system is concerned, it is as though a masked systemd unit no longer exists.
-This can be useful for ensuring that a unit is never started regardless of the system conditions.
+A masked systemd unit cannot be enabled, disabled, or started under any circumstances, even if it is listed as a dependency for another unit.
+As far as the system is concerned, it is as though a masked systemd unit no longer exists.
+This can be useful for ensuring that a unit is never started, regardless of the system conditions.
 The only way to regain access to the service is to unmask it:

-In addition to the command-line techniques outlined so far in this chapter, it is also possible to review and manage systemd units from within the Cockpit web-based interface.
-Assuming that Cockpit has been installed and set up as outlined in the chapter entitled “An Overview of the Ubuntu Cockpit Web Interface”, access to the list of systemd units on the system can be accessed by logging into Cockpit and selecting the Services option in the left-hand navigation panel marked A in Figure 11-3:
+In addition to the command-line techniques outlined in this chapter, it is also possible to review and manage systemd units from within the Cockpit web-based interface.
+For example, assuming that Cockpit has been installed and set up as outlined in the chapter entitled “An Overview of the Cockpit Web Interface”, access to the list of systemd units on the system can be accessed by logging into Cockpit and selecting the Services option in the left-hand navigation panel marked A in Figure 10-3:

-The button marked B displays units of specific types in the main area marked C where the current status of each unit is listed in the State column.
+The row of options marked B displays units of specific types in the main area marked C, where the current status of each unit is listed in the State column.

 Selecting a unit from the list will display detailed information.
-Figure 11-4, for example, shows the detail screen for an apparmor.service instance including service logs (A) and menu options (B) for performing tasks such as starting, stopping, enabling/disabling and masking/unmasking the unit.
+Figure 10-4, for example, shows the detail screen for an apache2 instance, including service logs (A) and a switch and menu (B) for performing tasks such as starting, stopping, enabling/disabling, and masking/unmasking the unit:

-A newly installed Ubuntu system includes a base set of systemd units many of which run in the background to provide much of the functionality of the system.
-These units are categorized by type, the most common of which being targets and services.
-A target unit is simply a group of other units that are to be started collectively.
-The system has a default target unit which defines the other units which are to be started up each time the system boots.
-The most common targets are those which boot the system to either multi-user or graphical mode.
-The systemctl command-line tool provides a range of options for performing systemd unit configuration tasks, many of which are also available through the Cockpit web-based interface.
+A newly installed Ubuntu system includes a base set of systemd units, many of which run in the background to provide much of the system’s functionality.
+These units are categorized by type, the most common being targets and services.
+A target unit is a group of other units to be started collectively.
+The system has a default target unit that defines the other units to be started up each time the system boots.
+The most common targets are those which boot the system to either multiuser or graphical mode.
+In addition, the systemctl command-line tool provides a range of options for performing systemd unit configuration tasks, many of which are also available through the Cockpit web-based interface.